6.4: Enzyme Inhibition

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...wZDtkvtwqnrVy7

-The non-competitive inhibitor, 8-hydroxyquinoline carboxylic acid (HCA), is shown with a cyan surface.
-Active site side chains of the Zn2+- containing enzyme are shown as colored sticks and labeled.
+The non-competitive inhibitor, 8-hydroxyquinoline carboxylic acid (HCA), is shown in cyan.
+Active-site side chains of the Zn2+-containing enzyme are shown as colored sticks, labeled.

 The noncompetitive inhibitor does not enter into the pocket where the substrate (not shown in the model above) binds.
 The binding of the noncompetitive inhibitor causes a conformational change that moves the Zn-binding loop (Z-loop), which contains His 212, which coordinates the Zn2+ ion.
-Hence, the Zn-loop is part of the active site, and when it moves on binding of the inhibitor, the access to the empty pocket where the substrate binds is hindered.
-When the Zn2+ moves away from the active site, it can no longer engage in catalytic activity.
+Hence, the Zn-loop is part of the active site, and when it moves upon inhibitor binding, access to the empty pocket where the substrate binds is hindered.
+When Zn2+ moves away from the active site, it can no longer catalyze the reaction.

 Enzyme Inhibition in Vivo

 The pharmaceutical industry is devoted to finding drug molecules that affect biological processes.
-Typically, this means the development of small molecule inhibitors for target proteins.
-Recent work has expanded to developing inhibitory RNA molecules that affect DNA transcription and mRNA translation.
-Using combinatorial synthetic techniques and computational modeling, developing small molecule inhibitors (especially competitive ones) that inhibit proteins in vitro using purified enzymes, substrates, and inhibitors in lab testing has gotten easier.
+Typically, this means developing small-molecule inhibitors for target proteins.
+Recent work has expanded to include the development of inhibitory RNA molecules that affect DNA transcription and mRNA translation.
+Using combinatorial synthetic techniques and computational modeling, developing small-molecule inhibitors (especially competitive ones) that inhibit proteins in vitro using purified enzymes, substrates, and inhibitors in lab testing has become easier.
 Assuming that the inhibitor could pass through the membrane and accumulate to a sufficient concentration, would it have the same inhibitory properties in the cell as in the test tube?
 The answer turns out to be maybe.
 Remember that a cell is tightly packed with a multitude of other small molecules and macromolecules.
-In addition, the enzyme targeted for inhibition is most likely part of a pathway of enzymes that feeds reactant into the enzyme and removes the product.
+In addition, the enzyme targeted for inhibition is most likely part of a pathway of enzymes that feed reactants into the enzyme and remove the product.
 Hence, the flux of substrate and product is controlled by the entire pathway and not just the single target enzyme.
-The target enzyme's product concentration is determined by kinetic parameters for the enzyme and available substrate concentration.
+The target enzyme's product concentration is determined by the enzyme's kinetic parameters and the available substrate concentration.

-The conditions under which the enzymes are studied (in vitro) and operate (in vivo) are very different.
+The conditions under which enzymes are studied (in vitro) and those under which they operate (in vivo) are very different.

 - In vitro (in the lab), the enzyme is held at a constant concentration while the substrate is varied (i.e., the substrate concentration is the independent variable).
 The velocity is determined by the substrate concentration.
 When inhibition is studied, the substrate is varied while the inhibitor is held constant at several different fixed concentrations.

-- In vivo (in the cell), the velocity might be held at a relatively fixed level, with the substrate determined by the velocity.
-The substrate can't build up at the enzyme to avoid a bottleneck in flux, so the enzyme processes it in a steady state fashion to produce the product as determined by the Michael-Menten equation.
+- In vivo (in the cell), the velocity might be relatively fixed, with the substrate concentration determined by the velocity.
+The substrate can't build up at the enzyme to avoid a flux bottleneck, so the enzyme processes it in a steady-state manner to produce the product, as determined by the Michael-Menten equation.

 The equations and graph below show the ratio of S/Km vs I/Kix for inhibition at constant v, a condition encountered when an enzyme in a metabolic pathway is subject to flux controls imposed by the entire pathway.
 The x-axis reflects the ratio of inhibitor concentration to its inhibition constant.
 Likewise, the y-axis reflects the relative amount of substrate compared to its Km.
 The graph for in vivo competitive inhibition is linear, but it "blows up" for uncompetitive inhibition, as shown in Figure \(\PageIndex{15}\).

-Here are derivations used to produce the graphs in Figure \(\PageIndex{13}\).
+Here are the derivations used to produce the graphs in Figure \(\PageIndex{13}\).

 A derivation of the competitive and uncompetitive inhibition in vivo when v = constant